The Maternal Effect

 The study looked at babies born to couples where one partner was heterozygous, while the other was homozygous.
 The Mendelian ratio of heterozygotes born to heterozygous mothers with homozygous fathers was higher than the other way round.
 The suggestion was that the maternal effect favoured the transmission of the sickle cell and beta-thalassemia alleles.

-Do not confuse this with mitochondrial DNA which we have not yet discussed
+Do not confuse this with mitochondrial DNA which we discuss next

 Bland, J., (2003) About Gender: The Maternal Effect